 Here’s a question to ponder from a historic perspective: Is the trackball just a glorified mouse?
 Or is it a distinctive device with its own benefits, design approach, and use cases?

 Certainly, it gets used in similar ways to a mouse or trackpad, and it certainly inspires some strong partisans, like this YouTuber.
 But it also has a history that both predates competing input devices and gives it a cultural context separate from its upside-down friend.
 (No bowling balls were used in the creation of the mouse.)

 Even if when you break it down, the functionality is quite similar—though, as trackball partisans will tell you, pinpoint control is far easier with a marble-sized lump of plastic.
 And just as Mario Paint wouldn’t be the same without a mouse, Centipede is just better with a trackball.

 Admittedly, it’s worth considering that, yes, the trackball isn’t as popular as either its rodent cousin or the trackpad, which quickly usurped the trackball’s role as a laptop mainstay due largely to the smaller number of moving parts.
 And the partisan arguments around trackballs, once a defining debate of the Windows era, now seem a bit old-hat considering that touchscreens have taken over so much of our computing experience.

 But while the trackball has never been the choice of the masses, it’s never completely faded, either.
-Last month, in fact, Logitech released its first new trackball in seven years, the MX Ergo, a device that earned positive notice from both TechCrunch and The Verge.
+Last month, in fact, Logitech is still releasing models of its Ergo trackball.

 Perhaps the trackball isn’t for everyone—but maybe it’s for you.
 Maybe you have something in common with an air traffic controller from the ’80s.